Tech Stores Pop Up For the Holidays

 Intel chose the hip, urban areas of NoLita (New York), Lincoln Park (Chicago) and Venice (Los Angeles) to open Intel Experience Stores.
 These pop-up stores aim to bring the global brand to a local audience and redefine retail as they "appeal to children, adults and everyone in-between."
 The locations will be staffed by Tech Xperts to answer questions about devices.
 The stores will partner with the local community to hold events and offer free coffee daily with free movies each Friday.

 The Intel stores are designed to physically change three-times a day and the goal is for each to become whatever the community desires.
 Customers will be able to buy online from within the store and have product delivered to a desired location.

 And finally, one of the most highly anticipated pop-up stores for every holiday season since November 2005, the Wired Store will open from Dec.
 4 through Dec.
 22 in New York City.
 The Wired Store is known for offering exploration with new technologies and gift shopping.
 This year’s pop-up promises to be a highly-curated, social retail experience.
 Purchases may be made in-store or online.

-Which of the pop-up concepts mentioned in the article do you find most interesting?
+Do you see the popularity of pop-up stores rising or declining in the years to come?
+Which of the pop-up concepts in the article do you find most interesting?